 The quality of household debt is crucial to banks' performance and financial stability.
-Household loans in Taiwan make up the largest portion of loans extended by all banks, constituting 46.0% of the total as of March 2010.
+The household loans in Taiwan make up the largest portion of loans extended by all banks, with a percentage of 46.0% as of March 2010.
 Hence, proper understanding and assessment of household indebtedness is crucial for financial stability.

-The rise in the household debt to GDP ratio indicates a warning that banks' lending to households has expanded too much.
-The household debt to GDP ratio went up dramatically, to 86.7% at end-2005 from 79.6% at end-2002, then slowed to 83.7% at end-2007.
-After the global financial crisis, the housing market resumed its growth momentum, which contributed to a rise in Taiwan's household debt and, in turn, to a further rise in the household debt to GDP ratio, which reached 87.5% at end-2009.
+The rising of the household debt to GDP ratio indicates a warning that banks lending to households has expanded too much.
+The household debt to GDP ratio went up dramatically to 86.7% at end-2005 from 79.6% at end-2002, and then slowed down to 83.7% at end-2007.
+After the global financial crisis, the housing market resumed its growth momentum, which contributed to a rise in Taiwan's household debt and in turn a further rise in the household debt to GDP ratio to reach 87.5% at end-2009.

-The performance of the housing market in Taiwan has a great impact on the quality of household debt.
-More than 70% of household loans extended by all banks go to the purchase of real estate.
-Loans by all banks account for the majority of the sources of household debt.
+The performance of the housing market in Taiwan has great impact on the quality of household debt.
+More than 70% of household loans extended by all banks go to the purchase of the real estate.
+Loans by all banks account for the majority of the sources of household debt

-A housing bubble formed gradually in some metropolitan areas, like Taipei City and some specific regions, posing a potential threat to the credit quality of household borrowing and thus increasing the credit risk faced by banks.
-Given the impact of the global financial crisis in the second half of 2008, the CBC cut the discount rate continuously to boost domestic demand.
-In addition, Taiwan's government also provided some stimulus measures aimed at underpinning the real estate market.
-Since the second quarter of 2009, the housing market has begun to rebound, and strong demand for real estate has boosted housing prices.
-Some metropolitan areas could currently be experiencing a housing bubble.
+A housing bubble formed gradually in some metropolises, like Taipei City and some specific regions, posing a potential threat to the credit quality of household borrowing and thus increasing the credit risk faced by banks.
+Impacted by the global financial crisis in the second half of 2008, the CBC cut the discount rate continuously to boost domestic demand.
+In addition, Taiwan's government also provided some stimulus measures aiming to underpin the real estate market.
+Since the second quarter of 2009, the housing market has begun its rebound and the strong demand for the real estate has boosted the housing prices.
+Some metropolises might be experiencing a housing bubble now.

 Since October 2009, the government has made a series of efforts to rein in the overheated property market by tightening credit for property speculators.
-Because the housing price surge seemed to occur mostly in major metropolitan areas, the CBC adopted selective credit control measures to curb property speculation.
-In addition, in order to create employment opportunities, the government introduced the Short-Term Employment Promotion Program and adopted some expansionary fiscal policies to promote domestic demand.
+Because the housing price surge seemed to occur mostly in major metropolises, the CBC adopted selective credit control measures to curb property speculation.
+In addition, to create employment opportunities, the government introduced the Short-Term Employment Promotion Program and adopted some expansionary fiscal policies to promote domestic demand.